-Ottawa, December 12, 2012 – Pat Davidson, MP for Sarnia-Lambton was pleased to announce today that her Private Members Bill, C-313, has gained Royal Assent and will now become law.
+Ottawa, December 12, 2012 – pleased to announce today that her Private Members Bill, C-313, has gained Royal Assent and will now become law.
 Bill C-313, An Act to Amend the Food and Drugs Act concerning Non-Corrective contact lenses, will bring non-corrective contact lenses under a Class II medical device categorization in line with the same regulations for prescription contact lenses.
 The Eye-care community has been calling for such enhanced regulatory oversight for many years now.

-“There were numerous concerns coming from the eye-care community towards the lack of regulatory and professional oversight for cosmetic lenses when compared to what Health Canada has in place for corrective lenses, especially considering that both have the same impact, medically speaking, on the human eye” stated MP Pat Davidson.
+“There were numerous concerns coming from the eye-care community towards the lack of regulatory and professional oversight for cosmetic lenses when compared to what Health Canada has in place for corrective lenses, especially considering that both have the same impact, medically speaking, on the human eye”.

 A special coming-into-force provision has been worked into the legislation to allow a grace period for Health Canada to enact the legislation to allow for those who will be impacted by the new regulatory oversight to bring themselves in line with the new provisions.
 From here, Provincial regulatory bodies of the eye health professions can now advocate for Provincial governments to bring in professional oversights on the cosmetic contact lens industry with the Federal regulations providing a stable foundation to do so.